Despite what Wall Street wants you to beleive, you don't have to be a genius to become a millionaire in the stock market.

 All you need is time and a simple plan.

 In fact, your plan can be as simple as buying high-quality dividend-growing stocks.
-You'd only have to let the power of compound interest do its job over time.
+It's a completely hands-off approach, let the power of compound interest do its job over time.

 Now, we realize that this may sound way too simplistic.
 But the truth is, long-term investing should be simple.
-You're using the twin forces of time and compound interest.
-And they're far more powerful than any analysis, economic forecast, and trading strategy.
+You're weaponizing both time and compound interest — two forces that are far more powerful than any analysis, economic forecast, or trading strategy.

 That's why we've put together this report.
 We want to teach investors about the long-term value of investing in high-yield dividend stocks.
 These stocks allow investors to take advantage of both time and compound interest.